flagiu/mdtraj/README.md

 This program computes statistical quantities over a Molecular Dynamics TRAJectory.

-Current limited to: monospecies system, constant number of particles, uniform timestep.
+- Current limited to: monospecies system, constant number of particles, uniform timestep.

-Bugs to be corrected: exact value of q_l order parameters.
+- Bugs to be corrected: q_l order parameters seems to be offset by ~sqrt(2).

 ## Requirements